Features

 Combo triggers are useful for avoiding conflicts with normal gameplay inputs.
 Since it requires two simultaneous inputs, accidental activations are unlikely.

-The following input types can be used as trigger inputs:
+The following input types can be used as triggers:

 Buttons

-Any controller button can be a trigger input: Cross, Circle, Square, Triangle, L1, R1, L3, R3, D-Pad Up/Down/Left/Right, Options, Share, PS Button, and Touchpad Button.
+Any controller button can be an input trigger: Cross, Circle, Square, Triangle, L1, R1, L3, R3, D-Pad Up/Down/Left/Right, Options, Share, PS Button, and Touchpad Button.

 Analog Triggers (L2 / R2)